-Richard H. Solomon is a senior fellow at the RAND Corporation.
-Solomon previously served as president of the United States Institute of Peace from 1993 to 2012.
+Solomon was a senior fellow at the RAND Corporation.
+He previously served as president of the United States Institute of Peace from 1993 to 2012.

 Solomon was assistant secretary of state for East Asian and Pacific affairs from 1989 to 1992.
 He negotiated the Cambodia peace treaty, the first United Nations "Permanent Five" peacemaking agreement; had a leading role in the dialogue on nuclear issues between the United States and South and North Korea; helped establish the Asia-Pacific Economic Cooperation initiative; and led U.S. negotiations with Japan, Mongolia, and Vietnam on important bilateral matters.
 In 1992–93, Solomon served as U.S. ambassador to the Philippines.
 He coordinated the closure of the U.S. naval bases and developed a new framework for bilateral and regional security cooperation.